iltuoconsulenteit/DocCropper/README.md

 - ✅ Multi-image upload and batch processing
 - 🔄 Automatic or manual perspective correction
 - 🖼️ Interactive cropping and preview
+- 🖱️ Double click or tap to auto-detect page edges
 - 🎚️ Adjust brightness and contrast with live preview
 - 📄 Create PDFs ready for download or sharing
 - 🔏 Optional digital signature on exported PDFs.
 Drag and add multiple stamps per page before export